Course Rules and Regulations

 Children must be 8 years old to play.
 Children under 10 must be accompanied by a paying adult.

-Carts may be driven only by licensed drivers.
+Carts may be driven only by fully licensed drivers.

 Proper attire must be worn at all times: